Huntley Meadows Park: A Scenic Wetlands Hike in Alexandria, Virginia

 Heron Trail

-At the .3-mile mark, the trail splits.
-Stay right for the Heron Trail, which will shortly transition into an easy-going boardwalk trail.
+At the 0.3-mile mark, the trail splits.
+Stay right for the Heron Trail, which will transition into a boardwalk trail.
 However, there are a few rules.

 Specifically, no dogs, no jogging, no fishing and no bikes.
-If you can stay on top of these rules, you’ll be in for an enjoyable day at Huntley Meadows Park.
+Abide by these rules and you’ll have an enjoyable day at Huntley Meadows Park.

 From here, savor the far-reaching views across the scenic wetlands.
 Keep your eyes open for box turtles and waterfowl, like wood ducks, in the fresh waters.

-At the .5-mile mark, the trail splits again.
+At the 0.5-mile mark, the trail splits again.
 Whether you go right or left is up to you.
-The two segments of trail re-connect in a short .1 miles.
+The two segments of trail re-connect in a short 0.1 miles.

-As you meander along the serene stretch of boardwalk trail, you’ll reach an observation platform at the .8-mile mark, enabling you to see across the wetlands.
+As you meander along the serene stretch of boardwalk trail, you’ll reach an observation platform at the 0.8-mile mark so you can see across the wetlands.

 Look out for a beaver dam.
 The beavers are responsible for the freshwater wetlands at Huntley Meadows Park, controlling water flow from Dogue Creek.